afzhussain1/final-group-assignment-python-code/README.md

 # YouTube Like Interface Application

 This is a simple YouTube-like interface application built using Python and Tkinter.
 The application demonstrates various programming concepts such as encapsulation, polymorphism, multiple inheritance, and decorators.
-Additionally, it integrates with MarianMT for text translation.
+Additionally, it integrates with MarianMT for text translation and TensorFlow for image classification.

 ## Table of Contents
 - [Features](#features)